 Gold Rush Expeditions, Inc. is proud to present the Historic Blue Gem Mining Claim.
 The Blue Gem Mine is noted for Turquoise and some limited gold production.
-It is a 20 acre lode mining claim for sale exclusively through Gold Rush Expeditions, Inc. The Blue Gem Mine is located just outside of Tonopah, Nevada and has been properly staked and marked at all corners.
+It is a 20 acre lode mining claim for sale exclusively through Gold Rush Expeditions, Inc. The Easter Blue (Blue Gem) Mine is located just outside of Tonopah, Nevada and has been properly staked and marked at all corners.

 All Gold Rush Expeditions, Inc. claims are meticulously surveyed, mapped and researched.
 On-site field work is completed by Corey Shuman and Jessica Shuman, nationally recognized Mineral Surveyors with over 36 years of combined experience.

 The Blue Gem Mine has also been known as the Easter Blue Mine.
 The mine is located in the heart of the Royston Mining District which is known for its production of highly valued turquoise.
 In recent times, due to recession and other internal issues, the unpatented properties around the Royston Mines have lapsed.
 Gold Rush Expeditions, Inc. has identified the more promising and valuable properties in the area.
 The Blue Gem Mine, aka the Easter Blue Mine, has been worked primarily for the valuable deep blue colors of turquoise.
 This grade of turquoise has been delivered to Tiffany and other fine gem retailers.

 Today the Blue Gem Mine is a series of prospects and open trench cuts working on a general trend in the Royston District.
 There are remains of a shaft at a high point on the claim.
 This is likely where the intersection of the turquoise was defined.
 There is also significant pyrite and some minimal gold present in the western-most workings on the claim.
 Trench work was likely done in the 1970s-1980s, it is well worn and shows no recent excavation.